A new champion among partner LLMs for DGX Spark? Comparing Qwen3.6-35B-A3B-NVFP4 in two quantized versions

 | MTP Module | Bundled | Bundled |

-The Unsloth version claims to be "1.56x faster than other NVFP4 quants," and Mia's repository that tested this on a DGX Spark reports approximately single 80 tok/s.
-On the other hand, the NVIDIA forums also have follow-up tests claiming "under the same conditions, the NVIDIA version is 15% faster," leaving the numbers split.
-Downloading both and measuring them with the same harness seems the quickest way to settle it.
+The Unsloth version claims to be "1.56x faster than other NVFP4 quants," and Mia's repository testing this on a DGX Spark reported approximately 80 tok/s single.
+On the other hand, the NVIDIA forums also have follow-up tests claiming "the NVIDIA version is 15% faster under identical conditions," leaving the numbers split.
+It seemed fastest to just download both and measure them with the same harness.

-There were 2 pitfalls when running on vLLM v0.25.0
+There were 2 pitfalls to getting it running on vLLM v0.25.0

-The execution environment was based on the stable vllm/vllm-openai:v0.25.0-aarch64 that had just been released the day before verification.
-Since the previous article was based on v0.24.0, I first re-measured the 27B that was still in cache under v0.25.0 to bridge the gap.
-The results of base 12.43 / MTP 28.91 tok/s were within 2.5% of the previous measurements (12.13 / 29.38), so I judged that numbers could be compared across builds.
+The execution environment was based on the stable vllm/vllm-openai:v0.25.0-aarch64, which had just been released the day before verification.
+Since my previous article was based on v0.24.0, I first re-measured the 27B that was still in cache with v0.25.0 to bridge the versions.
+It came in at base 12.43 / MTP 28.91 tok/s, within 2.5% of the previous measurements (12.13 / 29.38), so I judged that numbers could be compared directly across builds.

-When I then tried to launch 35B-A3B, it immediately crashed.
-There were 2 sticking points, so let me describe them first.
+When I then launched 35B-A3B on top of that, it immediately crashed.
+There were 2 stumbling blocks, so I'll note them first.

-The first is an assertion at startup.
-Starting with default settings causes it to stop with the following error.
+The first is an assertion error at launch.
+Launching with default settings hits the following error and stops:

 AssertionError: In Mamba cache align mode, block_size (2096) must be <= max_num_batched_tokens (2048).

-The 35B-A3B is a hybrid with linear attention (GDN), and the root cause is that the Mamba-style cache block size of 2096 slightly exceeds the v0.25.0 default max_num_batched_tokens of 2048.
-The fix is simply adding --max-num-batched-tokens 4096 to the startup flags.
-Even though 27B is also a GDN hybrid, it doesn't hit this assertion, so this is a 35B-A3B-specific pitfall.
+35B-A3B is a hybrid with linear attention (GDN), and the block size of 2096 for its Mamba-style cache barely exceeds the v0.25.0 default max_num_batched_tokens of 2048.
+The fix is simply to add --max-num-batched-tokens 4096 to the launch flags.
+The 27B, which is also a GDN hybrid, doesn't hit this assertion, so it's a 35B-A3B-specific stumbling block.

 The second is the recommended flags for the Unsloth version.
-The model card lists --moe-backend flashinfer_b12x --linear-backend flashinfer_b12x for DGX Spark, but specifying --linear-backend flashinfer_b12x with the official v0.25.0 image prevents startup.
+The model card specifies --moe-backend flashinfer_b12x --linear-backend flashinfer_b12x for DGX Spark, but specifying --linear-backend flashinfer_b12x with the official v0.25.0 image causes it to fail to launch:

 ValueError: --linear-backend=flashinfer_b12x was requested but no 'flashinfer_b12x' kernel exists for this layer type.

-The same report appears in the forums, and this flag apparently only works with special builds like Mia's Docker image (vLLM 0.24.1-dev + FlashInfer 0.6.13).
-So I measured 3 backend configurations with the NVIDIA version in its bare state to see how much the backend specification matters.
+There are the same reports in the forums, and it appears this flag only works with special builds like Mia's Docker image (vLLM 0.24.1-dev + FlashInfer 0.6.13).
+So I measured three variations of how much the backend specification changes things with the NVIDIA version in its default state:

 | moe-backend specification | single tok/s |